Default nitrogen-vacancy model and multiqubit tutorial

 Phase gate

 The phase gate is implemented using a weak electron spin resonance (ESR) pulse.
 This pulse rotates the electron spin by \(2\pi\) if and only if the nuclear spins are in their qubit state \(\ket{1}\).
-The pulse frequency must match the electron spin splitting when all nuclear spins are in state \(\ket{1}\), which corresponds to the quantum number -1
+The pulse frequency must match the electron spin splitting when all nuclear spins are in state \(\ket{1}\), which corresponds to the quantum number -1 for the nitrogen and 1/2 for the carbon nuclear spins:

 duration = 2500